|

 and west of the city

-centre's other sights, this Paris sights is the ultimate tourist
+centre's other sights, this Paris sights is the most familiar

 cliché.
 Which doesn't mean you should give it a miss - going up